BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Related Work

 \section{Related Work}

-Fuzzing is an automated testing approach, in which an initial input is repeatedly mutated to generate new inputs, called fuzz, that are likely to cause failures.
+Fuzzing is an automated testing approach in which an initial input is repeatedly mutated to generate new inputs, termed fuzz, that are likely to cause issues.
 In this study, a `character' refers to an object controlled by the player in video games.
-‘Fuzz’ denotes an input sequence used to move a character that is likely to cause failures. \textit{AFL}\footnote{\url{https://lcamtuf.coredump.cx/afl/}} is a representative coverage-guided grey-box fuzzer with a proven track record of detecting failures in various software.
+‘Fuzz’ denotes an input sequence used to move a character that is likely to cause issues. \textit{AFL}\footnote{\url{https://lcamtuf.coredump.cx/afl/}} is a representative coverage-guided grey-box fuzzer with a proven track record of detecting issues in various software.
 It measures code coverage for each input and uses this information to guide the generation of subsequent fuzz.
 Aschermann et al.\cite{aschermann2020IJON} proposed \textit{IJON} to enhance \textit{AFL} and applied it to Super Mario Bros.
 They demonstrated that conventional fuzzing based on code coverage performs inadequately for software with complex state transitions, such as video games.
 Furthermore, they proposed an extended tool named \textit{IJON} to improve \textit{AFL} based on annotations.
 Consequently, they demonstrated the alleviation of state explosion.

-Modern video games released are typically developed using game engines \cite{SteamDB}. \textit{Unity}, a widely used game engine, provides functions, such as object placement, physics calculations, and graphics drawing.
+Modern video games released are typically developed using game engines \cite{SteamDB}.
+Game engines such as \textit{Unity} provide functions, e.g., object placement, physics calculations, and graphics drawing.
 Open-world video games are predominantly developed using such engines.
-Classical video games (e.g., Super Mario Bros.) have a few status variables.
-However, applying \textit{IJON} to open-world video games developed using game engines is challenging due to the complexity of various status variables and the need to generate simultaneous inputs for movement and actions. \toolname{} is proposed to address these limitations in prior work.
+Classical video games (e.g., Super Mario Bros.) have a small number of state variables, making them easy to identify and annotate for \textit{IJON} to work.
+Conversely, open-world video games developed using game engines have a larger number of state variables than those in classical video games, and these variables are difficult for testers to identify.
+This problem is common across game engines.
+Therefore, it is challenging to apply \textit{IJON} to the open-world video games.